-TCEQ completed an assessment of your source water and results indicate that some of your sources are susceptible to certain contaminants.
-The sampling requirements for you water system are based on this susceptiblity and previous sample data.
-Any detections of these contaminants may be found in this CCR.
-For more information on source water assessments and protection efforts at our system contact Harold Matula, Utilities Superintendent for the City of Wharton.
+The TCEQ completed an assessment of your source water and results indicate that some of your sources are susceptible to certain contaminants.
+The sampling requirements for your water system are based on this susceptibility and previous sample data.
+Any detections of these contaminants may be found in this Consumer Confident Report.
+For more information on source water assessments and protection efforts at our system, contact Harold Matula, Utilities superintendent for the City of Wharton.